UtkarshBhardwaj007/dotcodeschool-rust-state-machine/README.md

 	Transfer { to: T::AccountID, amount: T::Balance },
 }
 ```
 * In this case, we have a variant `RuntimeCall::Balances`, which itself contains a type `balances::Call`.
 This means we can access all the calls exposed by `balances:Call` under this variant.
-As we create more pallets or extend our calls, this nested structure will scale very well.
+As we create more pallets or extend our calls (add more variants to the enum `call` in our pallets), this nested structure will scale very well.
 We call the `RuntimeCall` an **"outer enum"**, and the `balances::Call` an **"inter enum"**.

 ## 11. DotCodeSchool Lecture flow: